FlippinOutPodcast/flippinout/content/episodes/013 - John Wick.md

   alt: "Man's best friend"
 draft: false
 ---
 Drew and Marc deconstruct the John Wick pinball machine from the perspective of stereotypical millenial dog owners.
-In the head to head competition, who will be the goodest boy?
+In the head to head competition, who will be the goodest boy??